LydiaCuffman/cville_school_zones/README.md

 After cleaning my data and running it through a process of principal component analysis (PCA) to address issues of multicollinearity, I tried both a logistic regression, a decision tree, and a random forest.
 After running a grid search to avoid overfitting, my random forest model performed the best, and it ultimately resulted in an accuracy score of 88.8% on testing data.
 The top ten feature importances for this model were all non-racial features, so it appears that demographics are very predictive of school zone, but race alone may not be.
 My next model tested this hypothesis.

 I removed all features that were not describing the racial makeup of the block and tried the same models.
-Again, the random forest with grid searched hyperparameters was the best model, but even it only predicted correctly 31.6% of the time on testing data.
+Again, the random forest with grid searched hyperparameters was the best model, but even it only predicted correctly 33.7% of the time on testing data.

 Socioeconomic factors are often blamed in conversations about educational equity, so I was curious to see what happened if I constructed a similar model but with only the non-racial demographic data.
-That model performed almost as well as overall model, accurately predicting school zone in 85.7% of the testing data.
+That model performed even better than the overall model, accurately predicting school zone in 89.3% of the testing data.

 It appears that you cannot say much about school zone based solely on race, but other demographic factors can be quite predictive.